 Hamburger helper ingredients in a pot

-1. Brown the beef.
+1. Brown the Beef.
 Add the hot sauce, Dijon, and paprika.
 Stir in the beef broth and water.
 Bring to a boil.

 Hamburger helper simmering in a pot

-1. Add the pasta, stirring frequently.
+1. Cook the Pasta.
+Stir frequently.

 Cheese on top of ingredients in a Dutch oven